Platypus

 ABOUT

-The platypus is as fascinating on the inside as it is on the outside!
-Among Australia’s most iconic wildlife, this semi-aquatic, egg-laying species is also one of the few venomous mammals.
-At a glance, it looks like a hodgepodge of animal pieces stitched together: a paddle-shaped tail from an otter, a sleek body covered in dense, chestnut-colored fur like a mole, a wide, flat duck-like bill attached in front of its little round eyes, and big webbed feet like a pelican.
+Among Australia’s most iconic wildlife, this semi-aquatic, egg-laying species is also one of few venomous mammals.
+At a glance, it appears to resemble a combination of many other species, with a paddle-shaped tail like an otter, a sleek body covered in dense, chestnut-colored fur like a mole, a wide, flat duck-like bill attached in front of its little round eyes, and big webbed feet like a pelican.

-All these characteristics come in handy for its freshwater lifestyle—that bizarre looking bill is laden with thousands of receptors that help a platypusl navigate the murky depths and detect tiny movements of potential food like shellfish or insects.
+All these characteristics come in handy for its freshwater lifestyle—that wide bill is laden with thousands of receptors that help a platypus navigate the murky depths of streams and lakes and detect tiny movements of potential food like shellfish or insects.

-Just “fur” fun.
-While their range is just one small area of the world, they weather many climate extremes (and fresh water sources) from toasty plateaus and rainforests, to the chilly mountainous regions of Tasmania and the Australian Alps.
+While platypuses only live in eastern and southern Australia, they weather many climate extremes (and fresh water sources) from toasty plateaus and rainforests, to the chilly mountainous regions of Tasmania and the Australian Alps.
 Their dense fur makes fine insulation, both in the water and out.

 Platypus fur is waterproof and traps an insulating layer of air to keep its body temperature stable, even in cold water.
 Long guard hairs protect the dense fur underneath, which stays dry even after a platypus has been in the water for hours.
 Mostly brown on its body, there’s a flash of white fur beneath its eyes, and its belly is lighter in color, too.

-Those big webbed feet help propel them through the water, and the claws make digging burrows a breeze.
+Those big, webbed feet help propel platypuses through the water, and claws make digging burrows a breeze.
 While lumbering somewhat awkwardly on land to protect the webbing on its feet, they are sleek missiles in the water.
 Its plump tail serves as a stabilizer during swimming and stores extra fat for energy.
 Its rear feet serve as rudders and brakes.

-Ready for the bill.
 Its signature “duck bill” is actually soft and pliable, not hard like a duck’s bill at all.
 It is dark colored, nearly black in contrast to its chocolate-colored coat.
-This strange-looking snout is laden with “pushrods” that respond to stimuli like touch, pressure, sound waves, and motion.
+This unique snout is laden with “pushrods” that respond to stimuli like touch, pressure, sound waves, and motion.
 Additionally, about 40,000 electroreceptors help them find the direction and distance of prey (its eyes and ears are closed while it’s underwater) by detecting electrical impulses generated by living creatures.
 Moving its head back and forth, it can find prey nearby and swiftly move in for the kill.

-Platypuses stow their prey in cheek pouches, and swim to the surface to eat.
-They (and their relatives the echidnas) don’t have teeth, but instead grind their food between mouth pads made of keratin.
-These pads are replaced continuously throughout its lifetime.
+Platypuses stow their prey in cheek pouches, and then swim to the surface to eat.
+They (and their monotreme relatives called echidnas) don’t have teeth, but instead grind their food between mouth pads made of keratin.
+These pads are replaced continuously throughout their lifetime.
 Interestingly, freshly hatched platypuses have molar-like “milk teeth," but these are shed around the time they leave the nesting burrow.

-More wow.
 Of course, its major claim to fame is being an egg-laying mammal, or monotreme.
-While most other mammals have so-called live young, platypuses (along with echidnas) lay eggs, incubate them, and nurse their young.
-Wow!
+While most other mammals give birth to live young, platypuses (along with echidnas) lay eggs, incubate them, and nurse their young.

 Other interesting characteristics include extra bones in the shoulder girdle, which is absent in other mammals.
-On land, the platypus has a reptilian gait because its legs are on the sides of the body, rather than underneath.
-The white spots on the fur under its eyes make it look like its eyes are open underwater, but they’re not.
+On land, platypuses have a reptilian gait because their legs are on the sides of their body, rather than underneath.
+The white spots on their fur under their eyes make it look like their eyes are open underwater, but they’re not.

 HABITAT AND DIET